Sports in Toronto

 Scotiabank Arena is an indoor arena that hosts the Toronto Maple Leafs and the Toronto Raptors.

 BMO Field in 2010, prior to renovations.
 The outdoor stadium hosts the Toronto Argonauts and Toronto FC.

 Rogers Centre is a retractable roof stadium that hosts the Toronto Blue Jays.

 The city of Toronto, Ontario, Canada, has a long history of sport.
 It is home to a number teams in North American major professional leagues, as well as clubs such as the Granite Club (est. 1836), the Royal Canadian Yacht Club (est. 1852), the Toronto Cricket, Skating and Curling Club (est. pre-1827), the Argonaut Rowing Club (est. 1872), Toronto Argonauts football club (est. 1873), the Toronto Lawn Tennis Club (est. 1881), and the Badminton and Racquet Club (est. 1924).
 A number of heritage venues have developed in Toronto such as: Christie Pits (est. 1899), Coca-Cola Coliseum (est. 1921), Varsity Arena (est. 1926), and Maple Leaf Gardens (est. 1931).
 Toronto is also the location of the Hockey Hall of Fame and Canadian Football League's headquarters.

 Toronto is notable among Canadian cities in sports for having several sports teams associated with American based professional leagues, particularly the most Canadian pro-sports teams in the major leagues.

 Sports clubs in Toronto

 Professional teams

 Toronto has teams in nearly every North American major professional league, including the Toronto Blue Jays (MLB), Toronto Argonauts (CFL), Toronto Raptors (NBA), Toronto FC (MLS) and Toronto Maple Leafs (NHL).
-Toronto is one of five North American cities (alongside Chicago, Los Angeles, Washington, D.C., and the New York Tri-state area) to have won titles in its five major leagues (MLB, NHL, NBA, MLS and either NFL or CFL), and the only one to have done so in the Canadian Football League.
+Toronto is one of six North American cities (alongside Chicago, Los Angeles, Washington, D.C., Miami, and the New York Tri-state area) to have won titles in its five major leagues (MLB, NHL, NBA, MLS and either NFL or CFL), and the only one to have done so in the Canadian Football League.